-However, if we focus on the tiny island nation of Singapore, there are more things to contend with beyond a sedentary lifestyle.
-Air pollution during the dry season has been an issue for over 40 years and as much as the issue has been discussed, there doesn’t seem to be much headway.
-During these seasons, home isn’t as cozy and safe as it should be, let alone going out for a run.
+However, if we focus on Singapore as an example, there are more things to contend with.
+Air pollution during the dry season has been an issue for over 40 years and as much as it has been discussed, there doesn’t seem to be much headway.
+During these seasons, home s aren’t as cozy and safe as they should be, and a run is the last thing you want to do.

-The significant health hazards the haze brings bear heavy ramifications for the young, sick, elderly, and those with respiratory issues and call for a lifestyle challenge.
-True, I can jog on the spot while catching up on the latest TV shows and movies, but would I truly be comfortable, or more importantly, healthy?
+The significant health hazards the haze brings bear heavy ramifications for the young, sick, elderly, and those with respiratory issues.
+Yes, you can jog on the spot while catching up on the latest TV shows and movies, but would you truly be comfortable, or more importantly, healthy?

-Advancements in smart home IoTs should enable homeowners to do more.
-Granted, the smart home IoT landscape has introduced a checklist of benefits such as conveniences, additional comfort, better cost savings, and hassle-free integrations; but adding health benefits to the checklist is essential to facilitating periods where being at home is the best, such as when the haze decides to pay a visit, or a flu virus is running amok.
+Advancements in Smart Home IoT should enable homeowners to do more.
+Granted, the landscape has introduced a checklist of benefits such as convenience, additional comfort, better cost savings, and hassle-free integrations; but adding health benefits to the checklist is essential to facilitating periods where being at home is the best, such as when the haze decides to pay a visit, or a flu virus is running amok.

 True comfort at home should always work unseen, adjusting to your needs.
 We are expected to sync our calendars with work and important life events, sync our heart rates to make sure we get the best out of our morning runs; with so much automation to help run our lives, maybe it’s time to focus on automation that makes our health run better.

 With Ambi Climate, you can craft your own habitat.
 Some seasons, staying in the customized comfort of your own home is the healthiest thing for you and your family, whether it’s the Singaporean haze or any other weather-related hazard you may experience in your country.
 You’ll thank us after a good night of uninterrupted sleep.